trovares/pyxgt/demos/neo4j_accel/README.md

 ## The `X_setup` notebook

 This notebook, for each dataset size `X`, sets up a location on the server for storing all of the data in neo4j as well as the neo4j plugins needed for this demo.
-Running this notebook results in a neo4j docker image to be pulled on to the server, a host filesystem directory structure getting set up with required plugins and the select dataset, neo4j ingesting this data using the fastest `neo4j_admin import ...` method, along with installing an xGT docker image.
+Running this notebook results in a neo4j Docker image to be pulled on to the server, a host filesystem directory structure getting set up with required plugins and the select dataset, neo4j ingesting this data using the fastest `neo4j_admin import ...` method, along with installing an xGT Docker image.

-After completing the `X_setup` notebook, there are two docker containers running---`neo4j` and `xGT`---with data loaded into `neo4j`.
+After completing the `X_setup` notebook, there are two Docker containers running---`neo4j` and `xGT`---with data loaded into `neo4j`.
 These containers have exposed ports that enable the jupyter notebook environment to interact with them.

 ## The `query` notebook